adilshasrehman-source/inbound-lead-enrichment-ai-scoring/README.md

-# VIP Lead Enrichment & AI Scoring Pipeline
+# Inbound Lead Enrichment & AI Scoring Pipeline

 ## 🎯 System Overview
 This automated architecture is engineered to empower the sales team by instantly identifying and routing the highest-value inbound leads.
 The pipeline intercepts new form submissions, enriches the firmographic data using Apollo.io, and leverages Anthropic's Claude AI to evaluate the true potential of the account.